naderghanbari/cl-scala/docs/index.md

-# Simple Combinatory Logic in Scala
+# Simple Combinatory Logic and Lambda Calculus in Scala

-This is a humble attempt to learn Combinatory Logic by implementing a very simple DSL for CL-terms and Term reduction in Scala.
+This is a humble attempt to learn Combinatory Logic and Lambda Calculus by implementing a simple ADT + DSL for CL Terms and Term reduction in Scala as well as an AST, an interpreter, and a REPL.

-The terminology, theorems and lemmas are taken from `Lambda-Calculus and Combinators, an Introduction` by `J. Roger Hindley` and `Jonathan P. Seldin`, `Cambridge University Press 2008`, specifically from the second chapter.
+The terminology, theorems and lemmas are taken from `Lambda-Calculus and Combinators, an Introduction` by `J. Roger Hindley` and `Jonathan P. Seldin`, `Cambridge University Press 2008`.

 ## REPL
 You can run the REPL using `sbt run`.